-17.3 Regulatory reserve
+18.3 Regulatory reserve

-The Bank maintained a minimum level of impairment provisions which is in excess of the impairment provisions required under MFRSs.
-An amount of RM11.051 million (2013: RM6.165 million) from the retained earnings as of 31 December 2014 has been reserved for this purpose.
+The Bank maintained a minimum level of impairment provisions which is in excess of the collective impairment provisions required under MFRSs.
+An amount of RM13.162 million (2014: RM11.051 million) from the retained earnings as of 31 December 2015 has been reserved for this purpose.

-17.4 Retained earnings
+18.4 Retained earnings